ivan-hc/AppMan/README.md

 `echo "export PATH=$PATH:/opt/bin" >> /home/$USER/.bashrc`

 # Script usage - Commands (what is working now)
-The script I wrote calls other scripts that I placed in /opt/bin, not just for AppImages (as you can see):
+The scripts I wrote calls other scripts that I placed in /opt/bin, not just for AppImages (as you can see):

 `appman [options]`